-A. Increases asset and expense accounts, and decreases liability, stockholders' equity, and revenue accounts.

-B. Is always a decrease in an account.

-C. Decreases asset and expense accounts, and increases liability, stockholders' equity, and revenue accounts.

-D. Is recorded on the left side of a T-account.

-E. Is always an increase in an account.
+- A. Increases asset and expense accounts, and decreases liability, stockholders' equity, and revenue accounts. - B. Is always a decrease in an account. - C. Decreases asset and expense accounts, and increases liability, stockholders' equity, and revenue accounts. - D. Is recorded on the left side of a T-account. - E. Is always an increase in an account.

-Answer: C Blooms: Understand AACSB: Analytic AICPA BB: Industry AICPA FN: Decision Making Difficulty: 2 Medium Learning Objective: 02-C4 Topic: Debits and Credits
+Learning Objective: 02-C4 Define debits and credits and explain double-entry accounting.

-90. A double-entry accounting system is an accounting system:

-A. That records each transaction twice.

-B. That records the effects of transactions and other events in at least two accounts with equal debits and credits.

-C. In which each transaction affects and is recorded in two or more accounts but that could include two debits and no credits.

-D. That may only be used if T-accounts are used.

-E. That insures that errors never occur.
+- 90. A double-entry accounting system is an accounting system: - A. That records each transaction twice. - B. That records the effects of transactions and other events in at least two accounts with equal debits and credits. - C. In which each transaction affects and is recorded in two or more accounts but that could include two debits and no credits. - D. That may only be used if T-accounts are used. - E. That insures that errors never occur.

+Learning Objective: 02-C4 Define debits and credits and explain double-entry accounting.

-Blooms: Understand AACSB: Analytic AICPA BB: Industry AICPA FN: Decision Making Difficulty: 2 Medium Learning Objective: 02-C4 Topic: Debits or Credits 91.
-Ralph Pine Consulting received its telephone bill in the amount of \$300, and immediately paid it.
-Pine's general journal entry to record this transaction will include a
+- 91. Ralph Pine Consulting received its telephone bill in the amount of \$300, and immediately paid it.
+Pine's general journal entry to record this transaction will include a:

 - A. Debit to Telephone Expense for \$300.

 - B. Credit to Accounts Payable for \$300.

 - C. Debit to Cash for \$300.

 - D. Credit to Telephone Expense for \$300.

 - E. Debit to Accounts Payable for \$300.